Solidarity Struggle Victory

 May 27 - June 17, 2017

-NURTUREart presents Voices Need Heroes curated by Project Curate with PJ Gubatina Policarpio and featuring artworks by: Ify Chiejina, Walter Cruz, Sylvia Hernandez, Umesh Mangipudi, Kwantaeck Park, and Tajh Rust.
+Artists: Ify Chiejina, Walter Cruz, Sylvia Hernandez, Umesh Mangipudi, Kwantaeck Park, Tajh Rust

 How do heroes shape our communities?
 How can we be heroes and make this world better?
 This exhibition brings attention to the uses of power and how they can affect a community.
 It highlights the lives of all people by celebrating diversity and freedom as well as remembering challenges and loss.